firebolt-db/firebolt-python-sdk/docsrc/firebolt.db.rst

 ===================
-Db
+DB
 ===================

-The db package enables connecting to a Firebolt database for synchronous queries.
+The DB package enables connecting to a Firebolt database for synchronous queries.

-Db.connect
+Connect
 -----------------------------

 .. automodule:: firebolt.db.connect